 I am regularly asked if I would create video instructions for my origami designs.
-I’m not currently set up to make such videos myself.
-However, if you’re a videographer and would like to hire me to demonstrate and/or do hand-modeling of folding (something I’ve done several times for commercial clients), please contact me and tell me what you have in mind!
+Sorry, I’m not currently set up to make such videos myself.
+However, if you’re a videographer and would like to hire me to demonstrate and/or do hand-modeling of folding (something I’ve done several times for commercial clients), please contact me and tell me what you have in mind.

-There are quite a few talented videographers out there already, whose work you can find on YouTube and other video sites, and some of them have made videos of my work.
+There are quite a few talented origami instructional videographers out there already, whose work you can find on YouTube and other video sites, and some of them have made videos of my work.
 I do recommend Sara Adams’s channel for good, high-quality origami instructional videos (of many people’s work, not just mine).

 In general, for origami that isn’t a traditional design (which is most of today’s origami), one must obtain permission from the artist to post origami videos; see here for details.
 Even aside from copyright law (and its various disputes), it is basic respect and courtesy to the artist to obtain permission before distributing their work in any form and include appropriate attribution.